Is a Labradoodle for Everyone?

 The families who have been approved and have deposits placed on a puppy will be given a chance to meet the puppies and their

 susceptible to disease because they are so young and have not received their first shots.
 Once the puppies have had their first shots

 then the new families can come to meet them by appointment only.
 At this time you will be given a chance to visit with the parents

 of the puppies in which you are interested in.
 At no time will the general public be allowed to visit.
 This is to insure the future health

 of the puppies.
 We ask that you do not go jumping from one breeder to another to "check out" puppies.
 You unknowingly could be

 spreading a very harmful disease called Parvo, which is fatal in young pups.

 We apologize if this offends anyone.
 We do not intend for that to be the case, however our puppies' health is of great importance to

 us and to their future families.

 What is a Health Certificate?

 A Health Certificate is when a licensed veterinarian examines the puppy

 veterinarian completes a full examination on the puppy including a fecal

 tick infestation.
 A Health Certificate is required for shipping, but it expires

 10 days after issued.
 I will set up the appointment for the Health Certificate

 to have it issued the same day as shipping, but sometimes due to a time

 issue it is necessary to get it the day before shipment/delivery of the puppy.

 Do You Offer a Rehome Policy?

 Yes, We understand that circumstances can arise and sometimes it is necessary

 with each individual family to find another loving home for their puppy or they

 have the option to send the puppy back at their own expense.
 However, there

 are restrictions that must be met before we agree to take the puppy/dog back.

-Option 2 - Pick Up
+Option 1 - Pick Up

 trained in.
 Also if you want a Health Certificate the cost, which I pass on to you is $40.00.